Toddlers can make quite a mess when they eat. They sometimes spit, throw or squash foods, talk with their mouths full and fidget.

 - Have consequences if food is deliberately wasted by older children, such as taking away their plate.
 Offer them a healthy snack later on if they are hungry.

-- Don’t try to persuade your child to eat by talking about ‘hungry’ children in other countries.
+- Don’t try to persuade your child to eat by talking about ‘hungry’ children in other places.
 Your child will not be able to understand.

 Toddlers and good table manners